 What if I Need Replacement Parts – Can I Get Them?

 Any of the Masterbuilt smoker parts listed above can be replaced if needed.
 Additionally, there are other parts that are preassembled and not mentioned above but can also be replaced.
 Those parts not mentioned above are the heating element, door latch, and door hinges.

 While the Masterbuilt electric smokehouse is constructed to provide many years of fun and enjoyment, like any product, the parts and components do wear out after a period of time.
 Therefore, it is nice to know that you can find replacements when you need them.

-You can obtain replacement parts by calling Masterbuilt Customer Service, Monday through Friday from 8:00 a.m. to 5:00 p.m.
-EST, at 800-489-1581 or by email at firstname.lastname@example.org.
-Be sure to have the model number and the serial number of your smoker available to provide to the customer service representative.
+You can obtain replacement parts by calling Masterbuilt Customer Support, Monday through Friday from 8:00 a.m. to 5:00 p.m.
+EST, at 800-489-1581 or online by going through the customer support page on Masterbuilt’s website.
+Be sure to have the model number and the serial number of your smoker available.